shealy2020/single-md-txtai-report/README.md

 # txtai Demo to Surface Semantically Similar Content in MD
-Find Semantic Similarities in Chunked MD
+Find Semantic Similarities in Chunked MD via txtmd

 A common problem with technical documentation management is that doc teams tend have a lot of stressed-out contributors working on shared content over an extended period of time that may be scattered across multiple departments.
 These factors often lead to content bloat and redundancy.